Published on 20th April 2021

-Do you struggle with interviews?
-Do you feel like you don’t understand why the interviewer is asking you a certain question?
-Or feel like you have the answers in your head but they never come out as you want them to?
-You’re not alone!
+Or perhaps you feel like you have the answers in your head, but they never come out they way you want them to?

 A great part of being a recruiter is being able to have in-depth conversations with hundreds of employers about their interview processes and what it is they are really looking for.
 The information provided gives us great insight into how employers think, and how our candidates can be best prepared for their interview.

-Here are a few of the most common interview questions for marketing candidates that I come across every day.
+Here are a few of the most common interview questions for marketing candidates that we come across every day.

-- The scenario (a weakness, campaign, project, conflict etc...)
+1. The scenario (a weakness, campaign, project, conflict etc.)

-- The action you took to improve the situation
+2. The action YOU took to improve the situation

 Q: Can you tell me about a time when you have experienced a conflict with someone in the team?